Decorated Marine Veteran Clebe McClary Proves That the Lord Is Always Faithful

 Reconnaissance or “recon” Marines have one of the most dangerous jobs in wartime — infiltrating enemy territory to monitor and report troop numbers, locations, weapons, and movements.
 For his 19th recon patrol, Clebe and his team were tasked with supplying intelligence in preparation for a large operation involving thousands of troops.

-Just after midnight on March 3, Clebe thought he heard a noise at the bottom of hill.
+Just after midnight, Clebe thought he heard a noise at the bottom of hill.
 As he left the pit to check on the Marines to his right, a group of North Vietnamese Army (NVA) soldiers attacked with small arms fire, grenades, and satchel charges.
-Struck in the neck and shoulder with grenade shrapnel, Clebe returned to the pungi pit and radioed for artillery and air support.
+Struck in the neck and shoulder with grenade shrapnel, Clebe returned to the punji pit and radioed for artillery and air support.

-A grenade then landed in the fighting hole to Clebe’s right, killing one of his men and fatally wounding another.
+A grenade then landed in the fighting hole to Clebe’s right, killing one of his men, who sacrificed his life by covering a grenade, and fatally wounding another.
 To Clebe’s left, his radio operator and corpsman were both unresponsive.
 In the bomb crater to the rear, five of his men were wounded.

 To ward off another attack, Clebe tried to pull the pin on a grenade with his teeth but couldn’t because they’d been shattered by a grenade blast.
 Clebe was then hit by another grenade that blew out his left eye, ripped open his right hand, and burst both eardrums.
 As he bolted to the bomb crater for cover, another grenade shredded his legs, slamming him to the ground.
 Just as an NVA soldier was about to shoot him in the head, one of Clebe’s men shot the soldier, deflecting his aim and saving Clebe’s life.
 Throughout the ordeal, Clebe remained conscious and kept shouting commands and encouragement to his men.